edgarpf/quote-scraper/README.md

 // and you will get quotes in english. console.log(quoteScraper('Agatha Christie'));

-// You can also get quotes in brazilian portuguese console.log(quoteScraper('mark twain', 'pt_br'));
+// You can also get quotes in spanish. console.log(quoteScraper('mark twain', 'es'));

+// In french.
+console.log(quoteScraper('mark twain', 'fr'));

+// And brazilian portuguese.
+console.log(quoteScraper('mark twain', 'pt_br'));

 // Using pt_br you can give a number of page to get more quotes.